anchampion/Ne_estimation_EcM_fungi/README.md

 MLLlist
 ```

-Extract one individual from each MLL
+Extract one individual from each MLL.

 ``` r
 new_ind <- sapply(MLLlist, `[[`, 1)